aave/interface/README.md

 For ease of use:

-- the DNS of [https://staging.aave.com](https://staging.aave.com) will always point to the latest master IPFS hash with all networks enabled
+- the DNS of [https://staging.aave.com](https://staging.aave.com) will always point to the latest main IPFS hash with all networks enabled
-- the DNS of [https://app.aave.com](https://app.aave.com) will always point to the latest master IPFS hash with disabled test networks
+- the DNS of [https://app.aave.com](https://app.aave.com) will always point to the latest main IPFS hash with disabled test networks

 ### Links known to work at some point: